lukbrew25/easy-mongodb-auth-handler/README.md

     - `custom_data` (`any`): New custom data to store.

 - **update_usr_data(email, field, custom_data)**
   - Updates a specific dictionary entry in the user's custom data.
+REQUIRES the custom data to be stored in a dictionary format.
   - **Parameters:**
     - `email` (`str`): User's email address.
     - `field` (`str`): Dictionary name to update.